ArthropodAssault/PureCrystal-1.1/README.md

 Graveler and Golem now learn rock slide via level up.
 Graveler will learn it if it evolves from geodude at level 25.
 Otherwise, it can be learned as golem at level 32.

 Cyndaquil now learns ember at level 6 and smokescreen at level 12.

-In the vanilla game this was the opposite.
+Quilava now learns fire punch and thunder punch via TM and learns flame wheel at level 17 instead of level 31.

+Typholosion learns flamethrower as soon as it evolves at level 36 instead of level 60 and learns dragon breath instead of swift at level 45.

+Croconaw learns dig at level 21 and feraligatr learns earthquake at level 36.

 HMs are now deleteable